 If a block sample time is set to

-Simulink determines the best sample time for the block based on the block
+and software determines the best sample time for the block based on the context

-There are some blocks in which the sample time is inherited (-1) by default.
-For these blocks, the parameter is not visible on the block dialog box unless it is set to a noninherited value.
-Examples of these blocks include the Gain and Rounding Function blocks.
-As a good modeling practice, do not change the Sample time parameter for these blocks.
+Some blocks inherit sample time by default.
+For these blocks, the parameter is not visible unless you specify a non-inherited value.
+For example, the Gain and Rounding Function blocks do not have a visible sample time parameter and have inherited sample time by default.
+As a best practice, do not change the Sample time parameter for these blocks.
 For more information, see Blocks for Which Sample Time Is Not Recommended.

 Constant Sample Time

-In Simulink, a constant is a symbolic name or expression whose value you can change only outside the algorithm or through supervisory control.
-Blocks, like the constant block, whose outputs do not change during normal execution of the model, are always considered to be constant.
+In Simulink software, a constant is a symbolic name or expression whose value you can change only outside the algorithm or through supervisory control.
+Blocks whose outputs do not change during normal execution of the model, such as the Constant block, are always considered to be constant.

-Simulink assigns constant sample time to these blocks.
-They run their block output method:
+The software assigns constant sample time to these blocks.
+They run the block output method:

 For constant sample time, the block sample time assignment is

-The Simulink block library includes several blocks, such as the MATLAB S-Function block, the Level-2 MATLAB S-Function block, and the C S-Function block, whose ports can produce outputs at different sample rates.
-It is possible for some of the ports of these blocks to have a constant sample time.
+The Simulink block library includes several blocks whose ports can produce outputs at different sample rates, such as the MATLAB S-Function block, the Level-2 MATLAB S-Function block, and the C S-Function block.
+Some ports of these blocks can have a constant sample time.